In this post we look at why online exercise injuries are booming and what you can do to avoid them.

 Take a look at the language used to sell a lot of these online classes.
 Smashing it, crushing it and destroying yourself are all common.
 Even the names of the classes themselves hint at their intensity.
 Think Insanity, or classes with military connotations such as Barry’s Boot Camp.

 A lot of the trainers involved have gained notoriety precisely because their classes are considered very challenging.

 1) The cardiovascular system.

 This is your heart, lungs and associated blood vessels.
-The job of this system is to deliver oxygen to your muscles and dispose of waste products so you can carry out work.
+The job of this system is to deliver oxygen to your muscles and dispose of metabolic waste products so you can continue to exercise.

 Unless you have a preexisting condition, pushing this system hard might feel unpleasant, but won’t necessarily be injurious.
-You may feel light headed, or in extreme cases feel sick.
-This is because your body will prioritise the supply of blood to the muscles, rather than the digestion of food.
-Unpleasant but hopefully without long term consequences.
+You may get light headed or in extreme cases feel sick.
+Whilst I can think of more enjoyable things, this shouldn’t have any long term consequences.

 2) The musculoskeletal system.